GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 FLEDGE grew out of TURTLEDOVE and a collection of related proposals for modifications to better served the developers who would be using the API:

 -   In [SPARROW](https://github.com/WICG/sparrow):
-   [Criteo](https://www.admonsters.com/what-is-sparrow/) proposed the addition of a trusted-server ("Gatekeeper") model.
-FLEDGE includes a more limited use of trusted servers, for real-time data lookup and aggregated reporting.
+   [Criteo](https://www.admonsters.com/what-is-sparrow/) proposed the addition of a ("Gatekeeper") service model running in a [trusted execution environment (TEE)](https://github.com/privacysandbox/fledge-docs/blob/main/trusted_services_overview.md#trusted-execution-environment).
+FLEDGE includes a more limited use of TEEs, for real-time data lookup and aggregated reporting.
 -  NextRoll's [TERN](https://github.com/WICG/turtledove/blob/main/TERN.md) and Magnite's
    [PARRROT](https://github.com/prebid/identity-gatekeeper/blob/master/proposals/PARRROT.md)
    proposals described the different roles that buyers and sellers had in the on-device auction.